Lifting statistical structures: Introduction

 A natural problem is to find natural examples of statistical structures.
 An obvious idea is to build additional statistical models out of a given one.
 One possibility is lifting statistical structures to fibrations over statistical manifolds.
 In this paper we consider this lifting problem from the point of view of intrinsic differential geometry and functorial constructions, by lifting statistical structures to higher tangent bundles.
 We will show that this approach provides lifted potential functions for the lifted geometric objects, an interesting result providing an effective way of producing whole families of statistical structures.

-The `naturality requirement' for the construction provides metric tensors which are not Riemannian but only pseudo-Riemannian what is nowadays commonly accepted.
-As the metric is used mainly to introduce a notion of \emph{distinguishability} among probability distributions or quantum states, this rises the question of a proper interpretation for probability distribution which have zero-distance even though they are distinct.
+The `naturality requirement' for the construction provides metric tensors which are not Riemannian but only pseudo-Riemannian, that is nowadays commonly accepted in the literature, if statistical structures not necessarily associated with statistical models are concerned.
+As the metric is used mainly to introduce a notion of \emph{distinguishability} among probability distributions or quantum states, this rises the question of a proper interpretation for probability distributions which have zero-distance even though they are distinct.
 This aspect, however, will not be considered in this paper and will be dealt with in the future.

+As we observed in \cite{Grabowska2019} (see also \cite{Grabowska2020}), all the methods of inducing statistical structures out of contrast functions actually depend only on the Lie groupoid structure of the pair groupoid $G=M\ti M$, and can be naturally generalized to the case of information geometry on Lie groupoids and Lie algebroids.
+Contrast functions on Lie groupoids determine Lie algebroid tensors and connections by differentiating the contrast functions with respect to the left- and the right-invariant vector fields associated with Lie algebroid sections.

+It is known that higher tangent bundles of Lie groupoids (resp., Lie algebroids) are canonically also Lie groupoids (resp., Lie algebroids).
+We include into the paper deeper studies on Lie groupoid and Lie algebroid structures on higher tangent bundles of Lie groupoids and Lie algebroids.
+Then, we define higher lifts of statistical Lie algebroids.
+We also prove that, in the case when the original statistical structure on a Lie algebroid comes from a contrast function on the corresponding (local) Lie groupoid, the lifted statistical structure comes from the lift of the contrast function.
+Additionally, we offer numerous examples of all these procedures, including some important statistical models.